Ten Years Later

-“Of course,” Natasha answer touching her palm to her husband’s cheek.
+“Of course,” Natasha answers touching her palm to her husband’s cheek.
 “It’s nothing like that,” she adds taking a deep breath.
 “I may have to ask you that after this conversation.”

-Sam cradled his wife under his arm, he didn’t think there was anything she could do or say to make him take his love away.
+Sam cradled his wife under his arm, he didn’t think there could be anything she could do or say to make him take his love away from her.

 “So you know I left home at eighteen but I didn’t go straight to college.
 Instead I enlisted in the army.”